vivianmiranda/cocoa3_testing/README.md

 Users will see a terminal that looks like this: `$(Cocoa)(.local)`. *This is a feature, not a bug*!

-(**expert**)  Why did we choose to have two environments?
-The Conda environment should be the same for all Cocoa instances, with *start_cocoa*/*stop_cocoa* scripts loading/unloading the environmental path variables associated with each instance.
-Having multiple Cocoa instances can be quite handy: while users may be running chains in one Cocoa instance, they can install and use a second Cocoa instantiation to make experimental changes.
+Why did we choose to have two separate bash environments?
+We want to provide the opportunity for users to manipulate multiple Cocoa instances.
+This can be quite handy: while users may be running chains in one Cocoa instance, they can install and use a second Cocoa instantiation to make experimental changes.
+The Conda environment must be the same for all Cocoa instances, while the *start_cocoa*/*stop_cocoa* scripts load/unload the environmental path variables associated with each Cocoa instance.

 **Step 4 of 5**: select the number of OpenMP cores